-When growing your savings, the first thing to do is look for a high-yield savings account where you can keep the money.
+When building your savings, the first thing to do is find a high-yield savings account where you can keep your money.

 Set small goals

-Next, figure out how you can set anything aside to make it manageable, Matthews recommends.
-He points out that many people look at the end goal of a savings account and become overwhelmed by the big number.
-Instead, just get in the habit of setting aside money and building toward your goal.
+Next, figure out how to set aside a manageable amount of money, Matthews advises.
+He points out that many people look at a savings goal and become overwhelmed by the number.
+Instead, just get into the habit of setting aside money and building toward your goal.